San Jose Criminal Lawyer

 At the Law Offices of Thomas F. Mueller, our criminal attorneys understand the seriousness of criminal charges - no matter if you are facing a misdemeanor or a felony.
 Whatever the circumstances, we will fight for your rights and make sure we investigate every aspect of the crime you are being charged with committing.
-A criminal defense attorney, Thomas F. Mueller has almost 40 years of legal experience and is dedicated to helping his clients.
+Criminal defense attorney, Thomas F. Mueller has almost 40 years of legal experience and is dedicated to helping his clients.
 With exhaustive efforts and an unwavering devotion to client success, he is able to help with all aspects of criminal law, including:

 It is considered to be a criminal offense to attempt to cause bodily injury to someone – even if no injury actually occurred.
 There are many defenses that can be made against a criminal charge of this nature; for example, that it was done in self-defense.

 When the criminal commission of assault occurs while utilizing what is considered a deadly weapon, the criminal charge can be elevated to aggravated assault or assault with a deadly weapon (ADW).
 This is a "wobbler" and can be tried as either a misdemeanor offense or a felony.

 While assault rests on the intentions of the defendant, battery differs in that it rests solely on the injuries that are sustained by the actual victim.
 Battery is legally defending as physically inflicting bodily injury through intentional actions of physical violence.

 There is a heavy social stigma resting on the topic of domestic violence.
 Unfortunately, however, not every accusation is based in truth.
 Domestic violence charges can sadly be made out of spite, jealousy or even in the attempts to gain the upper hand in a family law case.